gbdk-2020/gbdk-2020/docs/pages/06_toolchain.md

 Compresses (and decompresses) binary file data with the gbcompress algorithm (also used in GBTD/GBMB).
 Decompression support is available in GBDK, see @ref gb_decompress().

+Can also compress (and decompress) using block style rle encoding with the `--alg=rle` flag.
+Decompression support is available in GBDK, see @ref rle_decompress().

 @anchor utility_png2asset
 ## png2asset